Cartoon Network (Italy)

-Cartoon Network is the Italian version of the U.S. television channel of the same name.
+Cartoon Network is an Italian version of the U.S. television channel of the same name.
 The channel, a pay TV channel available on Sky Italia and UPC Switzerland, is owned by Warner Bros.
 Discovery under its International division, and primarily airs animated series.
 The channel was originally launched as part of the larger pan-European feed back in September 1993.

 The channel's official announcers are Andrea Piovan from 1996 to 2004, Paolo Monesi, Lorenzo Scattorin since 2013 and Gianluca Iacono since 2016.

 History

 After the launch of the pan-European Cartoon Network Europe feed, distributed from the United Kingdom, on 17 September 1993, the channel distributed a multilingnual feed to 34 European countries, among them Italy, from late 1994.
 The channel, available via satellite, included fourteen hours of cartoons for children, timesharing with TNT, with ten hours of movies.
 In January 1996, Turner Broadcasting signed an agreement with Atena to transmit Cartoon Network to the Italian public through the Telepiù satellite package.
 Being the first digital satellite bouquet in Italy, the channel added an Italian audio track for part of the programming.

 On 30 June 1996, a Cartoon Network-branded programming block was introduced on Telemontecarlo's second network, TMC2.
 It was an hour-long block (from 7:45pm) presented by Emanuela Panatta and Beppe Rispoli.
 The block was officially launched the following day, airing content from Hanna-Barbera's archives and, sometimes, from Warner Bros.
 Television and Metro-Goldwyn-Mayer.
 The block was also broadcast on Telemontecarlo in the morning, while on Sundays it aired a special edition in the afternoon.
 When it was on air, the block had an average share of 4,00 - 4,50% in the morning and 6,00% in the evening, with circa 200-300 overall viewers, figures higher than the network's average.

 Cartoon Network Italy started broadcasting on 31 July 1996 on the Italian satellite pay TV platform TELE+ Digitale, and it later began available also on Stream TV's cable and satellite bouquet.
 Initially it broadcast 14 hours a day timeshared with TNT, only with the English audio track available.
 In Switzerland, the channel was distributed by Cablecom Ticino.

 In October 1997, Stream TV began distributing a 24/7 Italian-language feed of the channel, also making it available on Telepiù.
 By June 1998 it split off creating a unified Spanish, French and Italian feed of Cartoon Network.
 The three versions were divided into channels of their own in August 1999.

 Its official website opened in April 2000.
 In March 2001, Simona Fabbri became the channel's first director of content, Turner chose her in order to make it the most-watched kids channel in Italy.
 At the time, 1.6 million households in Italy and Ticino had access to the channel.